-COLLEGE WRITING - DUAL CREDIT
+COLLEGE WRITING I - DUAL CREDIT

 This course teaches close reading and the writing process, including a clear writing style and the basic elements of academic writing.
 We will practice critical thinking skills as we read and discuss classic novels, plays, and non-fiction works and students will learn how to write for analysis and argumentation.
 Students must achieve a grade of "C" or above to receive dual credit.
 Enrollment is limited and approval from the instructor is required.
-The course earns 3 semester hours of college credit from Southwestern Adventist University.
 An additional fee will be charged on behalf of the university issuing the credit.